destinygg/destinypositions/docs/politics.md

 I think that political positions should be the result of a consistent system — namely, an underlying ethical and epistemic framework.
 For a more in-depth explanation of this, please see the page on [why philosophy is important](./philosophy#why-philosophy-is-important).

+## Affirmative Action

+I don't have a strong position on affirmative again.
+It can be a powerful tool, but only when implemented properly; it is a political lightening rod which makes it very hard to reasonably discuss.

+Affirmative action tends to run into trouble in universities where [huge mismatch](https://www.theatlantic.com/national/archive/2012/10/the-painful-truth-about-affirmative-action/263122/) problems occur — minority students who are given *too much* preferential treatment in admissions will massively under-perform their peers, causing them to dropout at disproportionately high rates.
+Though some argue ( [1](https://fivethirtyeight.com/features/heres-what-happens-when-you-ban-affirmative-action-in-college-admissions/) | [2](https://www.gse.harvard.edu/news/uk/18/07/case-affirmative-action) ) in favor of aggressive affirmative action for higher education, they often only look at the enrollment rates as indicators of success, rather than actual college achievement.

+Outside of universities, one can go too far in forcing integration as well, for example: [California's "woman quota" for corporate boards](https://www.washingtonpost.com/business/2019/11/14/this-state-requires-company-boards-include-women-new-lawsuit-says-thats-unconstitutional/).

+Affirmative action programs that incentivize students to take part in additional education opportunities to prepare them for a college environment would be more in-line with my view of effective policy rather than simply shoving them into classrooms with more qualified peers and expecting them to perform at competitive levels.

+Additional reading:
+- [50 Years of Affirmative Action: What Went Right, and What It Got Wrong](https://www.nytimes.com/2019/03/30/us/affirmative-action-50-years.html) — by Anemona Hartocollis, published on March 30, 2019
+   - The author tracks down many of the black students in Columbia's class of 1973, some of the first who were enrolled as "affirmative action" became a more important social issue for universities to focus on.

 ## Social Justice

 It is incredibly important to incorporate notions of equity into our view of the world when it comes to enacting policy or new laws.
 I think it is vital to recognize that many people have had disadvantages throughout US history and that the outcomes of those disadvantages are still noticeable today.
 Any policy we design should take these differences into account.